andresliu22/rank-a-drank/README.md

 ## App Overview

 This app will allow a user to input or “check-in” a mixed-drink as they enjoy it.
 They will then be able to rate that drink (out of 5 stars).
 After submitting their rating, they will also be presented with personalized recommendations.
 They will receive a recommendation for a different drink they may enjoy, based on the rating they provided.
 They will also see a list of 3 nearby venues so they can “keep the party going” and try a new selection.
+Finally, we created a dashboard where the user's drinks will be stored, with the ratings they provided, and displayed by favorite drink to least favorite drink.

 ## User Stories